Boat Equipment

 • Use additional straps to tie the boat to the frame of the trailer.

-Always remember, you have another vehicle attached behind you.
-That means you need to take corners at slower speeds and at wider angles to make sure your trailer can get around a turn safely.
+Always remember that you have another vehicle attached behind you.
+That means you must take corners at slower speeds and wider angles to ensure your trailer can get around a turn safely.